syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 ![](PivotTable-Field-List_images/ui-operartion.png)

-N> You can enable/disable drag and drop operation by the [`enableDragDrop`](/api/js/ejpivotschemadesigner#members:enabledragdrop) property.
+N> You can enable/disable the drag and drop operation by the [`enableDragDrop`](/api/js/ejpivotschemadesigner#members:enabledragdrop) property.

 ### By tree view selection